 The U.S. Census Bureau estimates there are nearly 42 million African Americans, comprising about 13 percent of the total US population.
 The U.S. Cancer Statistics Working Group estimates that approximately 18,000 African American men and women were diagnosed with colorectal cancer in 2013, and in just that same year, 6,850 of them died from it.

-Connecting African American Communities to Free Multiple Myeloma Information, Expert Care, and Support
+Blood Disease: Connecting African American Communities to Free Multiple Myeloma Information, Expert Care, and Support

 The purpose of the Myeloma Link Pilot Program was to implement a church-based initiative in black communities, particularly low-income communities, in an effort to: 1) heighten awareness of myeloma; 2) increase knowledge about the disease and treatment; 3) provide information and resources that will empower patients to seek novel treatments and enroll in clinical trials in a timely manner, and 4) encourage patients and caregivers to use a new, sustainable support infrastructure.